Apple Silicon M1 Mac Mini vs. Intel Mac Mini Buyer's Guide

 Other Mac Options

 Overall, it is clear that the two Mac mini models are significantly different from one another.
-You should only consider the older Intel-based Mac mini if you are dependent on an Intel architecture for tasks that do not work with Apple Silicon.
-Similarly, if you have to use 10Gb Ethernet or a large amount of RAM, the Intel machine is the only feasible option.
+You should only consider the older Intel-based Mac mini if you are dependent on an Intel architecture for tasks that do not work with Apple silicon.
+Similarly, if you require a large amount of RAM or want to have many USB devices attached directly to your machine, the Intel model is the only feasible option.